 The MA in English

 We welcome applications to full-time or part-time MA studies.
 Students wishing to purse the MA through part-time studies have four years to complete the degree.The MA in English is an intensive study of literature taught by nationally and internationally recognized scholars.
 In our MA program students can satisfy an interest in literary culture as well as prepare for doctoral level studies in English.
 Students will also acquire the cultural knowledge and analytical and communication skills valuable in a variety of fields, such as journalism, publishing, library science, law, teaching, business and government - areas in which our graduates have gone on to pursue further qualifications.
 Our MA is distinctive for its Research Assistant-based funding.
-RA-funded students work 12 hours per week on individual faculty research projects, on journals, or on digital humanities projects, such as the Orlando Project, Editing Modernism in Canada (EMiC), the Canadian Writing Research Collaboratory, and Community Return in the Digital Age.
+RA-funded students work 12 hours per week on individual faculty research projects, on journals, or on digital humanities projects, such as the Orlando Project, Editing Modernism in Canada (EMiC), the Canadian Writing Research Collaboratory, and Boyle Learning Centre in Boyle Street Community Services.

 MA students can pursue not only literary studies but also interests in film studies and creative writing in either the thesis-based MA or course-based MA.